liballeg/allegro5/README_macosx.txt

 -------------------

 You may also use Xcode to build Allegro.
-This works similar to the instructions in README_make.txt, except add the parameter -GXCode when invoking cmake.
+This works similar to the instructions in README_make.txt, except add the parameter -GXcode when invoking cmake.

-Instead of creating a makefile this will create an XCode project which you can double click and open in XCode and then hit the arrow button to compile.
+Instead of creating a makefile this will create an Xcode project which you can double click and open in Xcode and then hit the arrow button to compile.

 Using the Clang compiler (OS X 10.6+)
 -------------------------------------